paldepind/functional-frontend-architecture/README.md

 and the state should change accordingly.
 The number of things that can happen is described as a set of _actions_.
 Actions flow unidirectionally down the application.
 Actions are handled by pure _update_ functions.
 Such a function takes an action and a state and returns a new state.
-The state is handled to a _view_ function that returns a virtual DOM representation.
+The state is handed to a _view_ function that returns a virtual DOM representation.
 A module is an encapsulated set of actions, an update function and a view function.
 Modules can be nested inside other modules and modules can contain other modules.
 This